brokenkernel/blog/content/posts/Second-Language-Acquisition.md

 - Visuals
 - Clarity and speed of speech.
 - Easy vocabulary and syntax.
-- Background knoledge.
+- Background knowledge.
 Learning about something you.
 - Good stories.
 - Natural repetition